-He directed the U.S. national tour of Rodger's and Hammerstein's, Cinderella, starring Eartha Kitt, which toured the country for three years, including a run at Madison Square Garden, as well as subsequent productions regionally throughout the U.S. He also directed the national tour of Pippin, which originated at the Goodspeed Opera House and played throughout the U.S. and Canada.
+Nationally, he directed the US national tour of Rodgers and Hammerstein’s, Cinderella, starring Eartha Kitt, which performed at NYC’s Madison Square Garden; it toured and played regionally in the US for three years.
+He also directed the national tour of Pippin, which originated at the Goodspeed Opera House in Connecticut and played throughout the US and Canada.
+In 2015 he created the widely acclaimed new Stephen Schwartz musical Magic to Do for Princess Cruise Lines.

 As an actor, Gabriel Barre was nominated for a Tony Award for Best Actor in a Musical for his performance in Starmites.
 He won a Bistro Award as an original cast member in Forever Plaid.
 Other performing credits include Ragtime (final Toronto workshop), Ain't Broadway Grand, Rags, Anna Karenina (original Broadway companies), Barnum (first national tour); Off-Broadway: Return to the Forbidden Planet, The Petrified Prince at the Public Theatre, Jacques Brel is Alive and Well and Living in Paris, which he also provided the musical staging for, A Fine and Private Place, which he also directed, The Tempest, and The Mistress of the Inn (both at The Roundabout Theatre,) Marathon Dancing directed by Anne Bogart at En Garde Arts, El Greco with INTAR at Playhouse 91, as well as numerous productions at Mirror Repertory Company, Lamb's Theatre, Playwright's Horizons, Jewish Repertory Theatre, York Theatre and LaMama E.T.C.